 - Information on any financial support received by the company that constitutes EU State Aid.

-Once a company has all the above documentation, they can then begin the process of filing for advance assurance with HMRC.
-Once this has been filed HMRC may come back with questions regarding details in the application to ensure that all conditions are met, and no disqualifying activities are occurring.
-If successful, HMRC will grant the company a provisional acceptance of the company’s eligibility for SEIS and EIS.
-Companies can then take this provisional acceptance to prospective investors; it will encourage them to invest and they will receive attractive SEIS tax reliefs in return.
+Once a company has all the above documentation, it can then begin filing for the advance assurance with HMRC.
+Once this has been filed, HMRC may follow up with questions regarding the details in the application to ensure that all conditions are met and no disqualifying activities are occurring.
+If successful, HMRC will subsequently grant the company provisional acceptance of its eligibility for SEIS.
+Companies can then use this provisional acceptance to approach prospective investors and encourage them to invest.

 SEIS1

-Companies that apply for advance assurance first will tend to have a quicker and simpler application process when applying for SEIS1.
-This is due to having already complied/provided the necessary documentation needed by HMRC, and will therefore only need to provide documentation on any changes in the business and the issuance of shares.
-However, if a company has not sought advance assurance before issuing shares, they will need to provide more information for their SEIS1 compliance statement.
+Companies that apply for advance assurance will have a quicker and simpler application process when submitting their EIS1.
+This is due to having already provided the necessary documentation needed by HMRC, and will therefore only need to provide documentation for any changes in the business and the issuance of shares.
+However, if a company has not sought advance assurance before issuing shares, it will need to provide more information for its EIS1 compliance statement.

 - The business plan, including financial forecasts.